 Do the WSU Libraries have eBooks?
 Yes, the WSU Libraries have thousands of eBooks covering a variety of fields and topics.

-How do I find them? eBook titles can be searched in the catalog where a link to the full text of the ebook will be available.
-Users may also choose to go directly to one of our eBook collections where specific types of ebooks are grouped together.
+How do I find them? eBook titles can be searched in the catalog or in SUmmon where a link to the full text of the eBook will be available.
+Users may also choose to go directly to one of our eBook collections where specific types of eBooks are grouped together.
 We have collections of reference materials, technical manuals, early English books, and more.